adamaviv/ic220-s19/units/unit_05.md

 ### Two's Complement

 At first, this encoding seems odd, but it has a lot of advantages.
-The idea is to do the one's complement inversion, and then add 1 to that to get the negative value.
+The idea is to do the **one's complement inversion and then add 1 to that** to get the negation.

 So for example, -2 is